Hawthorne in Passaic County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
 40° 56.77′ N, 74° 9.821′ W. Marker is in Hawthorne, New Jersey, in Passaic County.
 Marker can be reached from Goffle Road (County Route 659) north of Macfarlen Avenue, on the left when traveling south.
 Marker is located near the south end of Goffle Brook Park, surrounded by a hedge.
 Touch for map.
 Marker is in this post office area: Hawthorne NJ 07506, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Hawthorne Korea – Vietnam Monument (approx. 0.7 miles away); Hawthorne World War I Monument (approx. 0.7 miles away); Hawthorne World War II Monument (approx. 0.7 miles away); The Botto House (approx. 1½ miles away); American Labor Museum In Memoriam - U.S.S.
+Hawthorne Korea – Vietnam Monument (approx. 0.7 miles away); Hawthorne World War I Monument (approx. 0.7 miles away); Hawthorne World War II Monument (approx. 0.7 miles away); The Botto House (approx. American Labor Museum (approx. 1˝ miles away); In Memoriam - U.S.S.
 Maine, Destroyed in Havana Harbor (approx. 1.6 miles away); Fair Lawn Memorial Park (approx. 1.7 miles away); Holocaust and World War II Memorial (approx. 1.8 miles away).
 Touch for a list and map of all markers in Hawthorne.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 10, 2011, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 554 times since then and 20 times this year.
-Photos: 1, 2, 3, 4. submitted on June 10, 2011, by Bill Coughlin of North Arlington, New Jersey.
+It was originally submitted on June 10, 2011, by Bill Coughlin of Woodland Park, New Jersey.
+This page has been viewed 668 times since then and 25 times this year.
+Photos: 1, 2, 3, 4. submitted on June 10, 2011, by Bill Coughlin of Woodland Park, New Jersey.